-We had only enough time to unpack from our trip to Portland when Jaclyn suggested we rent a van and drive to North Carolina for the High Point Furniture Market.
+“With only enough time to unpack from our trip to Portland Jaclyn suggests we rent a jalopy and drive our tired souls to North Carolina for the High Point Furniture Market.”

-The HP Furniture Market is this sort of Mecca for designers and business owners to network, check out manufacturers, and get in on the know.
+The HP Furniture Market is a Mecca for designers and business owners to network, in-person with manufacturers and gets you in on the know-know.
 Jaclyn runs a furniture boutique here in Kansas City (the Coveted Home) and making it to events like this can be essential for success.
 It’s far more than furniture though.
 Hoards of vendors bring in antiquities and handcrafted goods from around the globe; Southeast Asian, African, you name it.
 All the while parties are raging.
 Good drinks and vibes to go around tenfold.
 Who could pass this up?

 Her suggestion ignited an even greater plan; raid this designers “treasure trove” and hit the Smoky Mountains.
 Taking with us our camping gear, we would mosey along, sampling from local cuisine and the Appalachian Trail.